UB-Quantic/Transmon-Operative-System/Ad Hoc Labber Driver for Single Qubit_Qutrit control/SingleQubit_Control_Externaly_Importable_Pulse_Seq/README.md

 The easy way of doing this would have probably been to simply make a custom Signal Generator Labber Driver ad hoc, but what we have done here goes beyond that.
-It has been used the SingleQubit_Signal_Generator driver incorporated by default in Labber as a template and added the following functionalities to it:
+The default SingleQubit_Signal_Generator driver of Labber has been used as a template to build up the functionality, so it is an add-on to the default signal generator.

 This modified version of SingleQubit_Signal_Generator allows to continue designing sequences of pulses with the given options in the configuration window but with the